What is prostate cancer?

 Many prostate cancers are found early, when the cancer cells are only in the prostate.
 When prostate cancer spreads beyond the prostate, it goes first to the lymph nodes in the pelvis, and then on to the bones, lungs, or other organs.
 For more information, see the topic Prostate Cancer, Advanced or Metastatic .

-About 13 out of 100 men in the U.S. will be diagnosed with prostate cancer sometime during their lifetime. footnote 1 This means that 87 out of 100 men won't be diagnosed with prostate cancer during their lifetime.
+About 12 out of 100 men in the U.S. will be diagnosed with prostate cancer sometime during their lifetime. footnote 1 But most men who are diagnosed with prostate cancer don't die from prostate cancer.

 What Increases Your Risk